Authentic Assessments with Media Literacy

 Radio Script

 A radio commercial is tough to write.
 The information must be conveyed in a succinct way while also being a bit repetitive to emphasize the point.
-When students write a radio script, they are experimenting with a new format.
+When students write a radio script, they are experimenting with a new format, an audio presentation.
 Students should target an audience that is busy and on-the-go.
 The information must be catchy as well.

 Introduce authentic terms like VO (voice over) and ambiance noise, and encourage students to insert those methods into their radio scripts.
 Voice work, writing, and development are well-paying careers that students might not know exist.